What is the difference between wild caught salmon and farmed salmon?

 Wild Salmon is good for your brain… and more

 The connection between diet and brain health has been well documented, and omega-3 fatty acids, particularly DHA and EPA, can change your brain and help to improve your mood.

 Consuming a nutrient-dense diet that includes wild-caught Alaska salmon ensures adequate intake of nutrients such as omega-3 fatty acids and vitamin D that can boost brain health.
 These beneficial fatty acids can improve your immune function, reduce inflammation, lower blood pressure and reduce the likelihood of heart attack and stroke.

-While you might think that farmed salmon help solve the problem of overfishing, consider this: farm-raised salmon feed on meal and oil from smaller, wild-caught fish, which may result in more fish being removed from the ocean overall.
+While you might think that farmed salmon help solve the problem of overfishing, consider this: most farm-raised salmon feed on meal and oil from smaller, wild-caught fish, which may result in more fish being removed from the ocean overall.
 That’s not sustainable.

 Another alarming consequence of salmon farming is the near-disappearance of British Columbia’s native salmon population, which experts believe can be attributed to the spread of a virus stemming from Norwegian salmon farms.
 And this negative impact that farm-raised salmon have on the wild salmon population may continue well into the future.
 As escaped fish breed with wild-caught fish, they may genetically alter future generations of wild salmon.

 The Oxford dictionary definition of sustainability is “the avoidance of the depletion of natural resources in order to maintain an ecological balance.”
 Only wild caught salmon fisheries fit that definition of sustainability.

 Alaska is committed to wild caught and sustainable fisheries

 Wild caught salmon is the heart and soul of Alaska’s seafood industry.
 Alaska’s fishing families pass down fishing practices from generation to generation and believe passionately in the importance of sustainability.